Encarta MindMaze

 Encarta MindMaze is a quiz video game and minigame included in various versions of the digital multimedia encyclopedia Encarta.
 The game was first included in the initial 1993 edition of Encarta, and its 1995 version was bundled with some new Windows PCs.
-In it, players, navigating from a first-person perspective, must find their way through a maze-like medieval fantasy castle by answering trivia questions.
+In it, players, navigating from a first-person perspective, must find their way through a maze-styled medieval fantasy castle by answering trivia questions about various subjects.
 While contemporaneous reviews rated MindMaze as part and parcel with Encarta itself; it was, retrospectively, and independently praised as an unexpectedly fun minigame and a successful example of edutainment.

 Gameplay

 After entering a username, players click on objects on screen to interact with them.
-In order to move to another room, they must correctly answer a trivia question.
-Players can choose the difficulty and subject matter of the trivia questions.
+In order to access another room, they will need to correctly answer a trivia question.
+Players can choose the level of difficulty and subject matter of the trivia questions.
 If they answer the trivia question quickly, they gain more points than if they take a longer time to answer it.
 Players can also click on other objects and people in the scene.
 There are five match buttons.
 Clicking one will exhaust it and temporarily show the path through the maze.
 If the player successfully traverses the maze, they can break a curse on the castle.